FredLackey/cicd.sh/UPDATES.md

 # Project Updates

+## March 24, 2022

+* Added `aws-ec2-ping-api.tf` file as Terraform example for EC2 Amazon Linux.
+Similar to `aws-ec2-ping-nginx.tf` but shows the addition of a execution role which is needed for EC2/ECR services.

 ## March 23, 2022

 * Added `aws-ec2-ping-nginx.tf` file as Terraform example for EC2 Amazon Linux.
 Can be used to test basic ECS functionality in the target account.